A&E department failures now the biggest source of Medical Negligence claims

 Could it be sepsis?
 The question all clinicians should ask

-The new NICE guidelines published today are a positive step forward for future victims of sepsis.
-Following high profile campaigns by families such as William Mead’s and organisations like the Sepsis Trust, it’s beyond doubt that a change in how medical... [read more...
+The new The National Institute for Health and Care Excellence (NICE) guidelines published today are a positive step forward for future victims of sepsis.
+Following high profile campaigns by families such as William Mead’s and organisations like the Sepsis... [read more...

 Client story | £115,000 following knee replacement surgery